SourabhYelluru131/Flask-Wallet/README.md

 ## Debit from  Wallet
 This PATCH request debits the wallet of the logged in user with a certain amount of money.
 The form must contain the amount to be debited.
-If the balance of the user wallet goes below the minimum balance, the amount will not be debited.
+If the balance of the user wallet goes below the minimum balance, the amount will not be debited. <br>

-BODY raw
+BODY raw <br>
-{
+{ <br>
-    "amount":20
+    "amount":20 <br>
-}
+} <br>

 <img width="837" alt="Screenshot 2021-05-13 at 1 31 32 AM" src="https://user-images.githubusercontent.com/42965936/118037767-eb091880-b38b-11eb-8b0a-76f7eb815111.png">